 But how do you find where you have “bad” links, and is there a way to make it even faster and easier?
 This is where Link Whisper comes into play.

 If you have a large website (or likely even a small one), there is no way you can recall off the top of your head if all your internal links were done properly.
 Is it possible that you accidentally linked to the wrong article?

-WordPress doesn’t have a fast way for you to check where all your internal links are pointing, but Link Whisper does.
+WordPress doesn’t have a fast way to check where all your internal links are pointing, but Link Whisper does.

-If you want to ensure that a particular article has all “good” internal links pointing to it, simply pull up the reports page and expand the “inbound internal links” or “outbound internal links”.
+If you want to ensure that a particular article has all “good” internal links pointing to it, pull up the reports page and expand the “inbound internal links” or “outbound internal links.”

 As you can see, using the Link Whisper reports is a powerful and much faster way to see where all your internal links are going to and coming from.
 This will help you perform an internal link audit to make sure your most important pages are truly optimized.

 Watch this video to see how easy Link Whisper makes it to remove internal links.